morismm99/PowerApps/M365 Management Solution/README.md

 Once the flows have been enabled, last step would be to go into edit mode for the canvas app (Microsoft 365 Administration Demo).
 While in edit mode, you will need to remove the existing SPO lists and add your site/lists.
 If you used the same names, every screen/gallery/formula will map correctly.

-1. Click View tab
+1. Click Data tab in left menu
-2. Data sources
 3. Remove the three SPO lists > click three dots > remove
 4. Add data source > choose your SharePoint connection
 5. Search/find the SPO site where the lists reside in